zababurinsv/dark-web-app/src/pages/legal/privacy.md

 ### IPFS integration

 InterPlanetary File System is a peer-to-peer network for storing and sharing data.
-We use this third-party network for enabling you to upload and post any text, visual or audiovisual content (User Generated Content) to Subsocial.
+We use this third-party network for enabling you to upload and product any text, visual or audiovisual content (User Generated Content) to Darkdot.

-As above-mentioned, any User Generated Content you upload or post to the space or profile using Subsocial is then publicly available and accessible to everyone participating in IPFS Network.
+As above-mentioned, any User Generated Content you upload or product to the storefront or profile using Darkdot is then publicly available and accessible to everyone participating in IPFS Network.
 This User-Generated Content will be stored on your local IPFS node.
 Also, this content will be distributed and co-hosted on other users’ local IPFS nodes.
 If you want to remove some User Generated Content, you can do it only from your local IPFS node.
 IPFS protocol does not guarantee that User Generated Content removed from your local node will be removed from IPFS Network completely.
 It may remain stored on other users’ local IPFS nodes.

 Thus, all content shared with the IPFS Network is public by default.
-This means your User Generated Content that you have uploaded or posted will be accessible to everyone who queries the data on the IPFS Network.
-If you want to share certain User Generated Content privately, you must encrypt such content before uploading or posting it to the IPFS Network.
+This means your User Generated Content that you have uploaded or producted will be accessible to everyone who queries the data on the IPFS Network.
+If you want to share certain User Generated Content privately, you must encrypt such content before uploading or producting it to the IPFS Network.

 ## Links to third-party websites

-Subsocial is not responsible for the content of any referred third-party products or services.
-Any third-party products or services are independent of Subsocial.
-Subsocial has no control over them.
+Darkdot is not responsible for the content of any referred third-party products or services.
+Any third-party products or services are independent of Darkdot.
+Darkdot has no control over them.
 The use of any third-party product or service is subject to its terms of service and privacy policy or other legal documentation.

-In no event shall any reference to any third-party product or service be construed as an approval or endorsement by Subsocial of that third party or of any product or service provided by a third party.
+In no event shall any reference to any third-party product or service be construed as an approval or endorsement by Darkdot of that third party or of any product or service provided by a third party.
 A recommendation to use any third-party product or service does not imply that we endorse or accept any responsibility for the content or use of such product or service as well as will not be a party to or in any way monitor any transaction involving any third-party providers of products or services.

 ## European Economic Area (EEA) residents